 3.1 Base 1

-Keep your strength workouts but lower the number of training to maximum 2 per week and decease your weights.
+Keep your strength workouts but lower the number of training to a maximum 2 times per week and decrease your weights.
 Low and high cadence training on your bike will help you with bringing “strength” from the gym to pedals.